OpenAgenda/oa-public/packages/agenda-portal/README.md

  * **uid**: Required.
 UID of the agenda
  * **views**: Required.
 Path to the handlebar views folder
  * **refreshInterval**: interval with which the cache is cleared in milliseconds.
 Defaults on 1000*60*60 (1 hour)
+ * **iframable**: false by default.
+True if the portal is to be displayed within an iframe.

 ## Cache options